jcs090218/JCSUnity/docs/ScriptReference/GameObject/3D/3DPlayer/JCS_3DCameraPlayer.md

 # JCS_3DCameraPlayer

-Player control that works with camera relatively.
+Player control that works with the camera relatively.

 ## Variables